BlackPythonDevs/blackpythondevs/roles/leadership/conference-sponsorship-coordinator.md

 ## Requirements to Fulfill the Role

-This position requires strong communication skills, attention to detail, and the ability to build and maintain relationships with potential sponsors.
+This position requires strong communication skills, attention to detail, and the ability to build and maintain relationships with sponsors.

 ## Responsibilities